 - Pour the batter evenly into prepared cake pans.

-- Bake 6 inch round cakes for 30 minutes.
-Or bake 8-inch square pan for 35 minutes and cupcakes for 18 minutes.
+- Bake 2 (6 inch round) cakes for 30 minutes.
+Bake (8-inch square) pan for 35 minutes.
+Bake cupcakes for 18 minutes.
 Or until tester comes out clean for all of them.

-- Let cool for a ten minutes in pans, then pop cakes out onto a cooling rack to cool completely before frosting.
+- Let cool for a ten minutes in pans, then put cakes onto a cooling rack to cool completely before frosting.